Jhonathanbr7/Jhonathanbr7/README.md

 - 👋 Hi, I’m @Jhonathanbr7
-- 👀 I’m interested in full-Stack
+- 👀 I’m interested in full-Stack, data-science
-- 🌱 I’m currently learning Python Advanced
+- 🌱 I’m currently learning Python Advanced, English
 - 💞️ I’m looking to collaborate on development of systems and websites
 - 📫 How to reach me?
 Contact me on jhonathanbr7@gmail.com